 No Depression Magazine called Whalebone:"a highly polished personal collection with songs that are on the delicate trapeze of poignancy.”

 In May of 2014, Berardo won the coveted Michael Terry’s People’s Choice Award at the 2014 Wildflower Art and Music Festival Song Contest in Texas.
 The following week he performed as a finalist in the legendary Kerrville New Folk Contest at the Kerrville Folk Festival.
 In early 2015, Berardo's feature appearance on Sirius/ XM Satellite Radio's The Village was voted one of the best of the year by listeners.
 Berardo was nominated as "Best Americana Vocalist" by the readers of Motif Magazine in early 2017.
+In 2023, the RI Music Awards nominated him as best singer-songwriter.
 He has been nationally recognized for his music and performances (Rocky Mountain Folks Fest Song contest, Telluride Troubadour Contest, Sisters Folk Festival, 2013 Rams Head Onstage Rammie for Show of the Year.)

 Marc's s current record project, "Temporary Things" is planned for release in 2022

 AWARDS and RECOGNITIONS

 2015 DJ "Top 10 best of" Year End Pick- The Village -XM/Sirius Radio

 2014 Kerrville New Folk Finalist, TX